 The centre was first named the Bunbury Arts Centre, but in 1989 the name changed to Stirling Street Arts Centre.

 Starting with only 3 groups, the centre has grown in popularity and the range of arts and crafts available with 15 groups now meeting on a regular basis.
-The Centre also hosts several community groups using the premises as a meeting ground for fitness, book clubs, and other arts & crafts activities.
+The Centre also hosts several community groups using the premises as a meeting place for fitness, book clubs, and other arts & crafts activities.

 History of Stirling Street Arts Centre